Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Introduction

 {where $\Y\supset f(\X)$ and $p\in\R[\x,y]$ is a polynomial in $(\x,y)$.}

-The main features of our approach can be summarized as follows. \begin{itemize} \item The approach is mesh-free and does not require the knowledge of the discontinuities locations. \item The approach is not limited to univariate functions or tensor products thereof. \item The approach is model-free, working only with the samples of the unknown function. \item The approximant is constructed using convex optimization (semidefinite programming) with size dependent (linearly) on the number of samples but not on the ambient dimension. \item The approximant is simple to evaluate as it is the argmin of a univariate polynomial. \item We provide a generalization error analysis in a probabilistic setting. \end{itemize} We believe that these features make the approach a unique and extremely promising tool with a wide variety of applications in data analysis.
+The main features of our approach can be summarized as follows. \begin{itemize} \item The approach is mesh-free and does not require the knowledge of the discontinuities locations. \item {It} is not limited to univariate functions or tensor products thereof. \item {It} is model-free, working only with the samples of the unknown function. \item A polynomial $p$ for our approximant \eqref{arg-intro} is constructed using {a very specific class of convex optimization (semidefinite programming) problems whose size depends (linearly) on the number of samples and is \emph{independent} of the ambient dimension.} \item The approximant is simple to evaluate as it is the argmin of a \emph{univariate} polynomial. \item We provide a generalization error analysis in a probabilistic setting. \end{itemize}

+{In addition we also provide a result which is interesting in its own and justifies the use of the argmin approximation.
+Namely, we prove that any piecewise (possibly discontinuous) polynomial function $f:\X\to\R$ on a bounded set $\X\subset\R^d$ has an \emph{exact} ``$\arg\min$" representation.
+Specifically, provided that the partition that defines the regions of continuity of $f$ is of a certain kind, there exists a polynomial $p$ (not unique in general) such that

+for all $\x\in\X$, except for points of discontinuity of $f$.
+In other words, $\hat{f}$ in \eqref{arg-intro} coincides with~$f$ (except for discontinuity points).
+Moreover and importantly, when $f$ is known only from a sample of its values, such a polynomial $p$ can be retrieved by our algorithm, as $p$ belongs to its set of possible optimal outputs; see Remark \ref{rem:optimality}.}

+We believe that these features make the approach a {unique and promising tool} with a wide variety of applications in data analysis.
 This is corroborated by a numerical evidence where we observe a remarkable performance on a range of examples.
 We also provide a solid theoretical underpinning of the method but leave some questions open, including the optimal rate of convergence of the argmin approximant.

-A novelty and distinguishing feature with respect to \cite{constructive-1} is that the polynomial $p$ in \eqref{arg-intro} is \emph{not} restricted to be the reciprocal of the Christoffel function associated with the measure supported on the graph of $f$.
-Indeed, our set of potential candidate polynomials $p$ is now a {suitably chosen subspace of} $\R[\x,y]$, which is much larger than the set considered in \cite{constructive-1}.